Scholarship and Grant Payments to International Students & Exchange Visitors

 Eugene, OR 97401-5441

-Documentation required: their passport, their DS-2019 or I-20 form, a letter from the University of Oregon that verifies that the student is a current fulltime student, are authorized to work, and will be working on campus.
-The Office of International Affairs Global Engagement https://international.uoregon.edu/ may be able to provide the students with the letter upon request.
+Documentation required: their passport, their DS-2019 or I-20 form, I-94 arrival record, a Social Security Verification Form, signed by International Student & Scholar Services, that verifies that the student is a current full-time student, are authorized to work, and will be working on campus.
+International students should be referred to International Student & Scholar Services for advising on how to apply for an SSN before contacting the Social Security Administration.
+More information is provided on the ISSS website at https://isss.uoregon.edu/social-security-number.

 Internal Revenue Service